AVSystem/Anjay/doc/sphinx/source/Tools/CliLwM2MServer.rst

 -------------------

-For the purpose of early testing of Anjay-based clients, we provide a simple CLI implementation of LwM2M that supports only the UDP protocol.
+For the purpose of early testing of Anjay-based clients, we provide a simple CLI implementation of LwM2M that supports the UDP and TCP (although the TCP support is in a very early stage, and it may not be as stable as UDP) protocols.
 It is written in Python using `powercmd` library.
 You can find it in commercial version of Anjay in `bootstrap/framework/nsh_lwm2m/` directory.

 Running the server